AlexisObel/Ob3l3xy.github.io/_posts/2024-04-02-AfricaHackonQ1Masterclass.md

 ---
 # 2024 API Exploitation - The wrong implementation you should know

-On 24th Feb I got the privilege to attend the Africa Hackon Masterclass Q1 edition.
+On February 24th, I had the privilege of attending the Africa Hackon Masterclass Q1 edition.
 This session, facilitated by the knowledgeable instructor, Micheal Chesang, is just one of the many great sessions that we had and I specifically chose this Room because I was curious and was excited to learn how to exploit API vulnerabilties, what the contibuting factors could be and how to mitigate them.

 The pre-requisite for this masterclass was that you had Burpsuite, Postman and Docker installed. vAPI github respository copied to your local machine and Foxy Proxy extension installed on your firefox extension.
 A detailed document was provided that guided us on how to have all of the tools downloaded and setup prior to the masterclass.